-NOTE: The interior of the 1890 Farm Manager’s House is currently closed due to COVID-19 safety precautions.
-Exhibits and interpretive information may be found on the porch of the house.
+NOTE: The interior of the 1890 Farm Manager’s House is currently closed due to COVID-19 safety precautions and plan to re-open May 22, 2021.
+In the interim exhibits and interpretive information may be found on the porch of the house, around the perimeter of the house and full rooms on display in our Activity Barn.

 The 1890 Farm Manager’s House was built with multiple purposes in mind to support Billings Farm’s expanding agricultural operations.
 Meticulously restored to its 19th century heyday, the farm house contains a business office for then farm manager, George Aitken, a private living space for his family, a creamery for the production of butter, and an adjoining ice house.
 Visitors can also explore the heirloom gardens and apple orchard, located just outside the farmhouse.